krishang118/Task-Tracker/README.md

 - Node.js (v16 or higher)
 - npm (comes with Node.js)

-### Installation
+### How to Run

-1. Clone the repository on your local machine.
+1. Clone this repository on your local machine.
 2. Install dependencies:
 ```bash
 npm install